 - the condom gets damaged by sharp fingernails or jewellery

 - you use oil-based lubricants, such as lotion, baby oil or petroleum jelly, with latex or polyisoprene condoms – this damages the condom

 - you are using medication for conditions like thrush, such as creams, pessaries or suppositories – this can damage latex and polyisoprene condoms and stop them working properly

 If you think that sperm has entered the vagina, talk to your GP or staff at a contraception clinic about emergency contraception and the risk of STIs.

 As well as condoms, you can use other forms of contraception, such as the contraceptive pill, for extra protection against pregnancy.
 However, other forms of contraception will not protect you against STIs.
 You will still be at risk of STIs if the condom breaks.

 Any kind of lubricant can be used with condoms that are not made of latex.
-However, if you are using latex condoms, do not use oil-based lubricants, such as:
+However, if you are using latex or polyisoprene condoms, do not use oil-based lubricants, such as:

 - body oil or lotion